sardarchitect/portfolio/README.md

 ## ARVINDER SINGH

 This website was amde with React and hosted on Github Pages.
-Please contact me at sardarchitect@gmail.com for any questions, concers.
+Please contact me at singh@arvinder.me for any questions, concerns.